Warning! There have been changes to the course - please refer to the transition information

 English Proficiency Requirements

-Applicants need to meet Curtin’s English Language requirement as all courses are taught in English.
-If your education courses were not solely in English, as per the International Handbook of Universities or the World Higher Education database, please attach a scanned original copy of English Proficiency Test results.
+Applicants need to meet Curtin’s English Language requirement as all degrees are taught in English.
+If your education degrees were not solely in English, as per the International Handbook of Universities or the World Higher Education Database, please attach a scanned original copy of English Proficiency Test results.

 Working with Children Clearances and Certifications

 Students will be required to have a current and valid Working with Children clearance as required in the state or country in which the placement provider is located.
 They will also need to meet any other relevant State requirements before engaging in any work with children or professional experience.

 If students have any doubt about their eligibility to acquire these clearances they should contact the local Teacher Registration Authority.

 All students are required to successfully complete four compulsory professional experience placements as part of designated subjects throughout the degree.
 These placements must be undertaken in registered schools where the language of instruction is English.

 Placements must be undertaken on a full-time basis for the number of days shown in a continuous block and students need to plan carefully to ensure they are able to meet this commitment.
 The total number of days of professional experience in the degree will satisfy all States' requirements for teacher registration.
 No more than 50% of professional experience days may be undertaken in schools outside Australia.
 Therefore, students will only be able to complete one 3 week placement outside Australia and will be required to complete all other placements within Australia.

 None of the four professional experience placements can be broken or split into shorter periods.